Welcome to my updated step-by-step guide: “How to connect Firestick to a non-smart TV!”

 TVs are basically considered non-smart because they don’t connect to the internet.
 To get your non-smart TV online, you will need to input a device such as a Firestick or an Android TV box.
-These devices connect to your Wi-Fi but display their output onto your screen.
+These devices connect to your Wi-Fi but display their output on your screen.

 How do I connect my phone to a non-smart TV?

 If you have a non-smart TV that does not connect to Wi-Fi, the only way to sync it up to your phone for mirroring or other activities is to plug a smart device, such as a Firestick or Android TV Box, into your TV.
-You will then connect your phone to this device, which will display your output onto your screen.
-But you can download most of the apps that you have on your phone directly onto these devices, so you can complete the same tasks without having to use your phone at all.
+You will then connect your phone to this device, which will display your output on your screen.
+But you can download most of the apps that you have on your phone directly on these devices, so you can complete the same tasks without having to use your phone at all.

 Yes, you can use a Firestick with a non-smart TV.
 In fact, the device is specifically designed to “smartify” non-Smart TVs that don’t already have the functionality to stream great entertainment content.

-But many people will also tell you that you can’t use a Firestick with a TV that doesn’t have a HDMI port as it needs to plug into that port.
+But many people will also tell you that you can’t use a Firestick with a TV that doesn’t have an HDMI port as it needs to plug into that port.
 While that is true, you can buy an adapter that will convert HDMI to the component or composite input that your older TV has.